 Finding the right person for your job is just the beginning.
 Throughout the project, you need to keep up with the subcontractors’ work to ensure they meet deadlines, complete quality work and stay on budget.

-Here are some tips to help make sure that happens and you're managing subcontractors well.
+Here are some tips to help make sure that happens.

 Set up an independent contractor agreement

 Whether you call it an independent contractor agreement, statement of work or something else, it's important to get the project details in writing to help avoid confusion down the road.